shaabhishek/whisper-transcribe/INSTALL.md

 You can customize the application by modifying the `config.py` file:

-- Change the activation key combination
+- Adjust the double-press interval (default: 0.5 seconds)
 - Adjust audio recording parameters
 - Change the Whisper API model
 - Enable/disable notifications